Like most outdoor activities people engage in for fun, tobogganing is inherently risky.

 Toboggan Accidents: Is the Landowner Liable?

-To illustrate these principles, consider the case of Uggenti v.
+Consider the case of Uggenti v.
 City of Hamilton, which was an appeal from arbitration decided by the Ontario Superior Court of Justice in 2013.

 In Uggenti, the plaintiffs were injured while tobogganing on a hill in Hamilton.
 At the bottom of the hill was a ditch, but because it was filled with snow, the Uggentis did not realize it was there.
 When their toboggan hit the edge of the ditch, the Uggentis were thrown, and the husband sustained serious injuries.